 Preventing pink stems involves providing ideal growing conditions, including bright, indirect light, proper humidity levels, and consistent temperatures.
 Avoid excessive direct sunlight and ensure adequate watering and drainage.

-Regularly monitor the plant’s health, re-pot if necessary, and promptly address any signs of stress or disease.
+Regularly monitor the plant’s health, re-pot if necessary, and promptly address any signs of stress.
+If you have time, please check how Lava rocks help your orchid.